Registration Information

 Who may enroll in classes at the school?

-• Lack sufficient mastery of basic educational skills to enable them to function effectively in society
+• Lack sufficient mastery of basic educational skills to enable them to function effectively in society; and/or

-• Have limited ability in speaking, reading, writing, or understanding the English language and whose native language is a language other than English
+• Have limited ability in speaking, reading, writing, or understanding the English language and whose native language is a language other than English; and/or

 *There may be some classes that are open to non-DC residents.
 Beyond our tuition-free class offerings, the School also offers special fee-based programs that are open to students, employees and the public, such as Community Language Classes and the Small Business and Entrepreneurship Workshop Series.
 These programs are usually held on weekends when classes are not in session.
 These programs do not have the same registration and enrollment requirements as tuition-free classes.